thiennn/thiennn.github.io/_posts/2018-07-03-plug-in-architecture-on-aspnetcore-dependency-problems-solutions.md

 title: Plug-in architecture on ASP.NET Core - Dependency problems and solutions
 ---

 Plug-in architecture here I mean that the application’s functionality can be extended or removed by install or uninstall plugins at runtime without the need to re-compile or re-deploy the application.
-Plugins are stored in a marketplace, users can find them install or uninstall them in the fly, directly in the app.
+Plugins are stored in a marketplace, users can find them install or uninstall them on the fly, directly in the app.
 This type of architecture is usually found in CMS, or ecommerce systems.
 We are also apply it in [SimplCommerce](https://github.com/simplcommerce/SimplCommerce)

 ![Plugin](/images/plugin.png "Plugin")
 > Note: This picture is from the internet